 - Seizures Individuals with hypoglycemia unawareness do not have any idea about their glucose level drops.

 In case you have this condition, your glucose can drop without you noticing it.
 Without quick treatment, you can pass out, encounter a seizure, or even go into a state of extreme coma.
 In case somebody is having an extreme reaction, for example, unconsciousness, it is imperative to inject a drug called glucagon and contact the hospital quickly.
 People who are at danger for low glucose need to speak with their specialist about getting a solution for glucagon.
 You should never give an unconscious individual anything by mouth, as it could make them choke.
 Hypoglycemia should not be ignored.
-Depending upon the type of symptoms you are witnessing, you should immediately rectify or consult with you specialist before it gets severe.

 Before you are affected by diabetes, a condition known as pre-diabetes is experienced, which indicates that a person might develop diabetes soon.
 In case you have pre-diabetes, your blood sugar level will be higher than the usual, but not as much as during diabetes.
 The condition is called borderline diabetes.
 During pre-diabetes, the production of insulin hormone gets decreased.
 You are more likely to get heart diseases and a stroke because of pre-diabetes.